Test Results and Evaluation

 You will receive your test result this way regardless of whether you have agreed to send your result to one or more universities.

-The first step is to determine the number of tasks evaluated and solved for each group of tasks.
-In the next step, the so-called standard value is calculated, i.e. the number of correct answers is converted into a scale with a mean value of 100 and a standard deviation of 10.
-This also takes into account the task difficulties determined empirically, so that the results of several test rounds in a test are comparable.
+The first step is to determine the number of exercises evaluated and solved for each group of exercises and the overall test.
+There are also occasional non-evaluated tasks interspersed.
+In the next step, the so-called standard value is calculated, i.e. the number of correct evaluated answers is converted into a scale with a mean value of 100 and a standard deviation of 10.
+One standard value is calculated for each group of exercises and one for the overall test.
+The standard value for the overall test is calculated – like the standard score for the groups of exercises – on the basis of the total number of correctly solved exercises and not as an average of the standard values for the individual groups of exercises.
+Since the calculation of the standard value also takes into account the difficulties determined empirically, so that the results of several test rounds in a test are comparable.

 If a test participant has a standard value of 100, this will correspond to the arithmetic mean – always in relation to the total number of all participants.

 Approx. 34 percent of all test participants score between a standard value of 100 and 110; the same number has values between 90 and 100.
 About 48 percent of the participants obtain values between 100 and 120; the same number applies to values between 80 and 100.
 Only approx. 2 percent of all test participants have values above 120 or below 80.